workplaceninja/fmserver_stats/README.md

 3. Set the refresh rate at the top.

 4. Plot client statistics on a graph.
+(Choose from several plot points.)

+5. Plot top call statistics on a graph.
+(Choose from several plot points and groupings.)

-5. Enable Log Scale, making the Y axis logarithmic (10, 100, 1000, 10000, etc)
+6. Enable Log Scale, making the Y axis logarithmic (10, 100, 1000, 10000, etc)

 If you want to see snapshots more frequently than every seconds, you must change these settings in FileMaker Server to collect more snapshots.